varunnaik/infrastructure-challenge/notes.md

 ---

-This is a considerably complicated challenge and is hard to solve lacking context and scope for the problem.
+This is a considerably complicated challenge and is not really possible to solve lacking context and scope for the problem.
+That being said, I have some proposals.

 One simple way to solve this would be to use multisite cookies, eg.
 `SESSION_COOKIE_DOMAIN=".lildatum.com"` in `settings.py` which will allow the login cookie to be used on subdomains.
 This would not work on entirely different domains, where something like [Django-simple-sso](https://github.com/divio/django-simple-sso) might be used instead.